Ajoy-paul11/Task-Management-React/README.md

 - React : Frontend Library to build components.
 - TypeScript : Implemented TypeScript for better type safety.
-- Ant Design : Used Ant Design for consistent UI components.
 - Axios : Used Axios for API requests.
 - Vite : A React build tool.
+- Ant Design : Used Ant Design for consistent UI components.
+Implemented form validation using Ant Design Form.
+Used notification system for user feedback.

 ## Contact